seywerth/smartics/README.md

 > sudo systemctl restart smartics.service

 inspect output of smartics/log:
-> tail /var/log/smartics-0.1.2.log -f
+> tail /var/log/smartics-0.1.log -f

+## bugs
+- charger: error on status-set leads to error in ChargerRepositoryImpl leading to killing of scheduler!!
+- inverterarchiverecalc produces daily summary, leading to 416/missing data if done for today (won't override at end of day)
+- inverterarchiverecalc produces rough/min entry for current time that won't be overridden in next run (rough already ran) ~ energyChart: consumption can be more: 7,000 Wh - paint extrem values extra?
++ energyChart: production values over night are 0 - skip rect for those values! (do not add to array)
+- archive data: correct 1st entry min of day not gotten and visualization in consumed-graph/path

 ## todos
 - fix liquibase (add correctly to project, generate diff)
 - handle inverter errors
 + add archived data from inverter
-- archive data: correct 1st entry min of day not gotten and visualization in consumed-graph/path
 - cleanup springboot (remove unnecessary dependencies)
+- move node_modules out of src (for easier handling, backup)

 + general graphical view (produced/consumed/feedback data)
 - graphical view of produced=consumed/feedback, consumed=from grid/produced